zavbala/100Movies/README.md

 - Print a poster with all movies
 - Easy way to track them

-If you think a movie should be there or not, pls add an issue and the community will choose :)
+If you think a movie should be there or not, add an issue and the community will choose :)